Know Your Needs: Get Packing for Your Cybersecurity Roadmap

 The Right Machinery for the Right "Management Will"

 If you have the necessary motivation or "management will" to develop a solid inventory, you can find fundamental machinery that will help you.
-Take the CIS Critical Security Controls (CIS Controls) as an example.
+Take the CIS Critical Security Controls® (CIS Controls®) as an example.
 The CIS Controls provide a tested, vetted, transparent approach.
 They avoid security “magic” in favor of putting in place the foundations of good visibility and management.
 They do this right from the beginning with CIS Control 1: Inventory Control of Enterprise Assets and CIS Control 2: Inventory and Control of Software Assets.
 These security measures help you actively manage your enterprise and software assets to know what you need to monitor and protect.
 As such, you can use both Controls to identify unauthorized and unmanaged assets and thereby minimize your risk of shadow IT.
+What's more, both Controls 1 and 2 map to numerous security frameworks, helping you achieve compliance with regulations that matter to you in your industry.

 The video below provides more information on how you can use CIS SecureSuite to fulfill your compliance obligations.